Close-up of mechanic performing car servicing Newcastle on a vehicle engine

 • Tyre inspection: Checks tread depth, pressure, and condition

-• Brake check: Examines brake pads, discs, and calipers for wear
+• Brake check: Examines brake pads, discs, and callipers for wear

 • Lights and wipers inspection: Ensures all exterior lighting and wipers function correctly